Tramadol hydrochloride and Paracetamol 37.5mg/325mg film-coated tablets

 Precautions for use

-Tolerance and physical and/or psychological dependence may develop, even at therapeutic doses.
+Tolerance, psychic and physical dependence may develop, especially after long term use.
 The clinical need for analgesic treatment should be reviewed regularly (see section 4.2).
 In opioid-dependent patients and patients with a history of drug abuse or dependence, treatment should only be for short period and under medical supervision.
-Tramadol Hydrochloride/Paracetamol should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory center or the respiratory function, or with an increased intracranial pressure.
+Tramadol Hydrochloride/Paracetamol should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory centre or the respiratory function, or with an increased intracranial pressure.

 Paracetamol in overdosage may cause hepatic toxicity in some patients.